Estimated reading time: 13 minutes

 - Body cream and scrub

-She also had a prescription for Neutrogena Shampoo called T-Gel, which is a therapeutic shampoo.
+She also had a prescription for Neutrogena Shampoo called T-Gel, a therapeutic shampoo.

 She also found a fragrance-free Ultra-gentle daily cleanser by Neutrogena, which she uses on her face.